Kyiv Kyiv City, Ukraine Travel Guide

 Historically, Kyiv was served by Boryspil International Airport (KBP) and Kyiv International Airport (Zhuliany) (IEV).
 These airports are currently closed for civilian operations.
 No commercial flights operate.

 No commercial airline service currently operates to or from Kyiv.
 Historically, many airlines served Kyiv.
-Travelers to Ukraine typically fly into neighboring countries (e.g., Poland, Moldova, Romania) and then proceed by land.
+Travelers to Ukraine typically fly into neighboring countries (e.g., Poland, Moldova, Romania) and subsequently proceed by road or rail.

 All civilian airspace over Ukraine is currently closed due to the ongoing full-scale invasion, making air travel to Kyiv impossible.